Wildlife in Whistler: Bears, Eagles & More (2022 Updates)

-Whistler is home to many wild animals and while many are elusive, here are some animals in Whistler you just might see during your trip.
+Whistler is home to numerous wild animals, and while many are elusive, there are some animals in Whistler you just might see during your trip.

-They’re often seen on summer hikes in the alpine sunning themselves on boulders but keeping a key eye out for danger.
-They blend in well to their surroundings and don’t move incredibly fast, but you’ll only be able to see them in summer as they hibernate in the winter.
+They’re often seen on summer hikes in the alpine, sunning themselves on boulders but keeping a key eye out for danger.
+They blend in well with their surroundings and don’t move incredibly fast, but you’ll only be able to see them in summer as they hibernate during the winter.

-When riding up the gondola and you might just spot a few deer munching on the grass down below.
+When riding up the gondola, you might just spot a few deer munching on the grass down below.
 They tend to be quite shy and like to hang out on the mountain and stay out of the village area.
-When hiking or biking, you might see them next to the trail but are very skittish.
-You might be wondering why deer would hang out in an area frequented by black bears but they don’t seem to mind and seem to live harmoniously together.
+When hiking or biking, you might see them next to the trail, but they’re very skittish.
+You might be wondering why deer would hang out in an area frequented by black bears, but they don’t seem to mind and live harmoniously together.

-One of Canada’s most iconic creatures can be found in Whistler swimming in the lakes and rivers and building dams along the waterways.
+One of Canada’s most iconic creatures can be found in Whistler, swimming in the lakes and rivers and building dams along the waterways.
 You’ll often see them during a sunset paddleboard session on Alpha Lake or along the River of Golden Dreams.
 The beaver works as a keystone species in an ecosystem by creating wetlands that are used by other animals.
-Beavers do not hibernate and stay cozy in their beaver lodges throughout the winter before emerging again once the lakes and rivers melt again.
+Beavers do not hibernate and stay cosy in their lodges throughout the winter before reemerging once the lakes and rivers melt again.

 Another squeaky and super cute rodent often seen (and heard) in Whistler is the pika.
 They’re found in boulder fields in the mountains and in the valley and have a very distinguishable sound.
-They look like a mix between a rabbit and a hamster with a small fluffy body with short rounded ears.
+They look like a mix between a rabbit and a hamster, with a small, fluffy body and short, rounded ears.
 They spend the summers gathering food to eat during the winter as they do not hibernate.
 Often where you’ll see a marmot is where you’ll find pika as well!

-Seeing a bear is a highlight of any visitor’s trip to Whistler so why miss the chance when you could partake in Whistler bear tours to get you up close and personal with the famous bears.
+Seeing a bear is a highlight of any visitor’s trip to Whistler, so why miss the chance when you could partake in Whistler bear tours to get up close and personal with these famous residents.
 Not only will you capture tons of photo and video footage, you’ll also learn all about them from professional guides who can answer all your burning questions.